 General procedure

 Fishbone diagrams are used during a root cause analysis as a way visualize the relationship between variable causes and a particular problem.
+Historical data can provide valuable insights into past performance and issues, guiding the troubleshooting process effectively.
 Below is the general procedure when using the fishbone diagram:

-1. Determine the problem or effect and place it to the far right of the graph (the fish’s head)
+1. Determine the problem or effect and place it to the far right of the graph (the fish's head).
+A Job Plan and Job Package should be created by the Maintenance Planner to ensure structured processes.

 2. Categorize the major causes of the effect and use these as the headings for each fishbone

-3. Brainstorm all causes for the effect and group these horizontally along the main causal categories
+3. Brainstorm all causes for the effect and group these horizontally along the main causal categories, utilizing data from real-time and historical information.

-4. Determine sub-causes by using the 5 Whys technique (also including environment)
+4. Determine sub-causes by using the 5 Whys technique (also including environment).
+Understanding effect relationships is crucial in this step to see how various factors influence one another.

 Advantage and disadvantages